Skip to main content

 Restrict entire behavior categoriesโ€‹

 In this example, all projects in a package store exhibit some undesirable behaviors that can potentially indicate your software has been tampered with.
-Multiple critical behaviors have been found only in two categories - network and evasion.
+Multiple critical behaviors have been found in two categories - network and evasion.
 We want to call attention to them by either only issuing a warning (TH15101) and triggering a failing policy (TH15102).

-To do this, we're modifying the policy configuration file for the entire package store.
 Specifically, we're creating a processing filter that will look for all behaviors that belong to the specified behavior categories and trigger the appropriate policies.

 1. Modify package store policy settingsโ€‹